Gooey64/MyFridgePal/README.md

-ANNOUNCEMENT: MyFridgePal is currently offline to prevent hosting costs.
+ANNOUNCEMENT: MyFridgePal is currently offline to prevent hosting costs, so the link below doesn't currently work.

+Use MyFridgePal at this link: https://salty-island-68864-4dea84da182c.herokuapp.com/

 Created by Rebecca Lee, Jeffrey Li